 If you’re looking for Cornish beauty, St Ives barely requires the hard sell from us.
 (But we’ll do it anyway).
 Numerous artists have gravitated to this coastal town in north-west Cornwall because of its gorgeous light, including Barbara Hepworth, Naum Gabo, Alfred Wallis and Mark Rothko.
 They’ve all done St Ives proud.
 Hepworth arrived here days before the Second World War broke out, and stayed for the rest of her life creating sculptures inspired by the natural landscape, while Russian-born Naum Gabo, who arrived around the same time as Hepworth, influenced the British artists around him at the time while taking his own inspiration from this romanticised backdrop.
 Basically, there’s a lot to support the argument that St Ives is prettier and more inspiring than most other towns, and staying here, you’ll soon see why.

 But where should you stay in order to picture the very best of sunset vistas, and the most perfect dawns and dusks?
-Well, for artistic inspiration a nice vista of your own, we’d recommend seeking out a property with a coastal view.
+Well, for artistic inspiration and a nice vista of your own, we’d recommend seeking out a property with a coastal view.
 But also, where's best to stay if you want to explore St Ives’s best beaches and surf, and its cosy cafés, galleries and jumble of narrow streets?
-To help you decide, our creatively attuned travel experts at Plum Guide have curated their expert list of where to stay in St Ives, one of Cornwall’s most aesthetically pleasing enclaves.
+To help you decide, our team of creatively attuned travel experts here at Plum Guide have curated this expert guide to where to stay in St Ives, one of Cornwall’s most aesthetically pleasing enclaves.
 They’ll put you right where the action is, so you’re all set to explore all of what beautiful St Ives has to offer.